kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

   ✅ Your password is incorrect. <br>
   ⛔️ You have entered an incorrect password.

 - Avoid title case.
-It can give users a feeling they are being looking down on. (what about labels/titles? to clarify)
+It can give users a feeling they are being looking down on.

 ## Placeholder texts

-A placeholder is a tricky UI element that in general should be avoided.
-Placeholders tend to disappear when the user clicks a given form field, so it requires them to use their memory, which increases memory load and hurts usability.
+A placeholder is a tricky UI element.
+It tends to disappear when the user clicks a given form field, so it requires them to use their memory, which increases memory load and hurts usability.
+For this reason:

-- Use placeholders to give an additional hint, description, or example.
 - Use placeholders in combination with labels that do not disappear and provide all the necessary information visible at all times.
 Don't place information essential to complete a task in a placeholder.
 Also, do not repeat the same information in a label and a placeholder.
 In such a case, give up on using a placeholder.
+- Use placeholders to give an additional hint, description, or example.
 - Use sentence case for your placeholder.
 - Omit full stop at the end of the placeholder text.